-The BEAM console is a new kind of game systems which combines projectors with motions sensors to create a “virtual playground” complete with interactive functionality.
-Thousands of companies around the world have installed BEAM, including some of the world’s most recognized brands—from McDonald’s and Burger King to Virgin and Verizon to IKEA and Samsung.
+The BEAM console is a new kind of interactive floor game system which combines projectors with motions sensors to create a “virtual playground” complete with interactive functionality.
+Thousands of companies around the world have installed BEAM, including some of the world’s most recognized brands—from Burger King to Virgin and Verizon to IKEA and Samsung.

 BEAM’s rapid rise from a 2005 tech product to a globally recognized brand is in large part due to EyeClick’s worldwide marketing efforts.
 The company has installed thousands of BEAM game systems across 80 different countries, with more planned in the coming years.
 Its presence in China, therefore, comes as no surprise to individuals following the company’s movements.